fkie-cad/squid/README.md

 covering SQL injections, command injections, memory corruptions, and information disclosures.

 ## Features
-`squid` is an emulator that is designed to augment traditional _greybox_ fuzzers with advanced crash oracles.
+`squid` is an emulator that is designed to augment traditional _greybox_ fuzzing with advanced crash oracles.
 It is best combined with native fuzzers to achieve both, high throughput and enhanced bug finding capabilities.

 `squid` offers